optsuite/optlib/README.md

 More topics related to computational mathematics such as numerical linear algebra and numerical analysis will be included in the future.

-Our github web page corresponding to this work can be found at [here](https://optsuite.github.io/optlib/) .
+Our GitHub web page corresponding to this work can be found at [here](https://optsuite.github.io/optlib/) .

 ## Lean4 Toolchain Installation